andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-23-gelfands-algebra-chunk-22-geometric-progression-sums.md

 $$(a)(1 + q + q^2 + ... + q^{n - 1})$$

 Can we go further?
 It seems sensible to try.
 Have we seen something like any of this before?
-Well, I personally couldn't recall anything, but Gelfand is telling us we should have, and so I went huntung.
+Well, I personally couldn't recall anything, but Gelfand is telling us we should have, and so I went hunting.

-What I found was Problem 90 (which I didn't blog about specifically; a possible explanation for my amnesia) which goes like this:
+What I found was Problem 90 (which I didn't write about specifically; a possible explanation for my amnesia) which goes like this:

 $$(1 - x)(1 + x + x^2 + x^3 + ... + x^{10}) = 1 - x^{11}$$